 UV index and UV dose: varying Sun-Earth distance

-Varying Sun-Earth distanceBecause the Earth follows an elliptic orbit around the Sun, the Sun-Earth distance and this has to be accounted for in the UV index and UV dose calculation.
+Varying Sun-Earth distanceBecause the Earth follows an elliptic orbit around the Sun, the Sun-Earth distance varies throughout the year and this has to be accounted for in the UV index and UV dose calculation: the closer to the Sun, the higher the UV radiation.
 With

 The latter two are determined from a table of the Earth perihelion data for the years 1901-2100 (the source is discussed below), where the eccentricity is 1 minus the distance at perihelion -- see the two graphs below.
 The value of

 f(D)varies between about 1.034 on 3 Jan. and about 0.967 on 3 July.

 We assume that the correction factor